Heart diseases are a global illness that particularly affects Latin America

 - Measure blood pressure regularly.

-Apart from the wake-up call, it is inevitable to ask how willing Latin American governments are to follow the sensible recommendations of specialists, how feasible it is for the population of the continent to access conditions to put into practice recommendations and, even more delicate, if people are willing to do so with changes in appropriate habits based on peremptory educational campaigns.
+Apart from the wake-up call, it is inevitable to ask how willing Latin American governments are to follow the sensible recommendations of specialists, how feasible it is for the population of the continent to access conditions to put IGNORE INTO practice recommendations and, even more delicate, if people are willing to do so with changes in appropriate habits based on peremptory educational campaigns.
 It is a question that goes far beyond singing: "Heart, heart!
 I do not want to kill you, my heart".

 LatinAmerican Post | Carlos Novoa